Resources and support organisations for people with hairy cell leukaemia

 Leukaemia Care is a national blood cancer support charity, committed to ensuring that anyone affected by blood cancer receives the right information, advice and support.

-It provides a range of support services to patients and their carers, including information, support groups, patient and carer conferences, and nurse education days.
+It provides a range of support services to patients and their carers, including information, support groups, patient and carer conferences, and buddy support.
+The buddy support service is available if you want to chat to someone who has had a similar experience.

 Anthony Nolan runs one of the largest bone marrow donor databases in the world.
 It has regional centres which are listed on its website.
 It also provides information about being a stem cell or bone marrow donor.

-It is looking for people in good health aged 16–30 to join the Anthony Nolan register.
-In particular, they need more young men and people from black and minority ethnic communities to sign up.
+It is looking for people in good health aged 16–30 to join the stem cell register.
+In particular, they need more people from minority ethnic communities to sign up.

 General enquiries: 0303 303 0303, open Monday to Friday 9am to 5pm